hues-platform/energy-hub-model-generator-aimms/NOTES.md

 X Code for cleaning up of input files has to be adjusted -> just delete all the xlsx files in that folder, or put these in a new folder and just delete the contents each time, maybe that's easier.
 X Create a loop to iterate through the demand types and create the necessary input files.
 The consider_cooling_demand, etc. variables may not be necessary anymore.
 X Adjust the code for reading in the technology params from the case study file to reflect the modified structure of the installed technologies file
-NOTE: By convention, each hub in the input files has to have all the demands listed, and the hubs should be ordered chronologically across the columns.

 LoadTechnologyData.m
-NOTE: By convention, electricity has to be called "Elec" in the input files, solar "Solar", and natural gas "Gas" X Change the code for getting a unique list of the energy outputs X Remove the variables at the bottom that require stating specific energy carriers/demands.
+X Change the code for getting a unique list of the energy outputs X Remove the variables at the bottom that require stating specific energy carriers/demands.
 X Adjust the code for reading in the technology params from the technology file to reflect the modified structure of the technologies file, also adjust this elsewhere in LoadTechnologyData.m.